-Providing better position information on tracks than the main tracker (central drift chamber, CDC) within a time useful for the trigger system would improve the Belle II track-trigger capability.
-Setting precise specifications for the space-time granularity of such information is not possible without a detailed study of the trigger algorithm, which is not yet available.
-As an starting point, the sensor will be divided azimuthally into 10 segments.
+Providing better position information on tracks than the main tracker (drift chamber) within a time useful for the trigger system would improve the Belle II track-trigger capability.
+Setting precise specifications for the space-time granularity of such information are not possible without a detailed study of the trigger algorithm, which are not yet available.
+An educated guess points to a requirement that the sensor should be divided in about 10 geographic areas.
 The information about which of these regions are hit by particles within about 10 nanoseconds should then be continuously transmitted out of the sensor.

-Tolerance to Total Ionizing Dose (TID) and Non Ionizing Energy Loss (NIEL) fluence have been discussed already.
+Tolerance to Total Ionizing Dose (TID) and Non Ionizing Energy Loss (NIEL)

+fluence have been discussed already.
 But Single Event Effects (SEE) generated by radiation might affect the sensor.
-Since no Single Event Latchup (SEL) were observed in the past operation years of Belle II, no specification is given.
-However Single Event Upsets (SEU) were observed and will be a concern to some extent, but are not yet quantified.
-Consequently, the first specification is to ensure that the control system allows resetting the sensor registers to operational values at least every few minutes.
-The actual frequency will be chosen after the measurement of the SEU cross section with the OBELIX sensor and the comparison to the occurrence distribution of large linear energy transfer in the experiment.
+Since no latchup (SEL) were observed in the past operation years of Belle II, no specification is given.
+However Single Event Upset (SEU) were observed and will be a concern to some extent, but are not yet quantified.
+Consequently, the first specification is to ensure that the control system allows resetting the sensor registers to the operational values at least every few minutes.
+The actual frequency will be chosen after the measurement of the SEU cross section with the OBELIX sensor and the comparison to the occurrence distribution of large energy loss in the experiment.

-The material budget per layer does not only depend on the sensor thickness but mainly on the services and support structures required to operate the sensor.
+The material budget per layer does not only depend on the sensor thickness but also on the services required to operate the sensor.
 The chip should then feature a pad ring facilitating the connection with a single light cable.
-The sensor power dissipation is also desired to be as low as possible and constrained within $200~\rm mW~cm^{-2}$, a value which is anticipated to allow air-cooling for the small area of the two inner layers and single phase liquid coolant with small radius polyamide pipes for the outer layers.
+The sensor power dissipation is also desired to be as low as possible and constrained within 200 $\rm mW\ cm^{-2}$, a value which is anticipated to allow air-cooling for the small area of the two inner layers and single phase liquid coolant with small radius polyamide pipes for the outer layers.